-Chezare is a recording artist and nationally recognized education researcher.
+Chezare is a nationally recognized education researcher and award-winning scholar.

 DSC_7448 (1).jpg